Officeprovisionz/Testsite1/README.md

 - GitHub Pages: see the **Deploy to GitHub Pages** section below.
 - Azure Static Web Apps: see **Deploy to Azure Static Web Apps**.

+### Security headers note (important)

+This repo includes a `public/_headers` file with recommended security/caching headers.

+- ✅ Applied automatically on hosts that support `_headers` (for example Cloudflare Pages and Netlify).
+- ❌ **Not applied on GitHub Pages** (GitHub Pages does not let you configure custom response headers for static content).

+If you deploy on GitHub Pages and want these headers in production, put a CDN/proxy in front (Cloudflare is the common choice) or deploy the same static output (`dist/`) to a host that supports custom headers.

 ---

 ## Deploy to GitHub Pages